openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

 $systemctl enable NetworkManager; systemctl start NetworkManager
 ```

-Once the installation is done, you can see the following output.
+After installing, you will see the following output.

 ```
   PLAY RECAP *********************************************************************